-- nothing displays when the camera is turned on?
-Press the is button to turn on the screen (p.
-43). - the camera does not play any sounds?
-Pressing the button while turning on the camera power will turn off all sounds except for warning sounds.
-To turn on sound, press the button, select the ft tab, then select [Mute].
-Use the ◀ buttons to select [Off]. - the image comes out dark even the flash fired when shooting?
+button while turning on the camera power will turn off all - sounds except for warning sounds.
+To turn on sound, press the button, select the †† tab, then select [Mute].
+Use the $\blacklozenge$ buttons to select [Off]. the image comes out dark even the flash fired when shooting? - the image comes out dark even the flash fired when shooting?
 Subject is too far away for the flash to reach.
-Shoot the image within the effective flash range of approximately 30 cm - 4.0 m (1.0 - 13 ft.) at maximum wide angle ( iiii side), and approximately 30 cm - 2.0 m (1.0 - 6.6 ft.) at maximum telephoto ( iii) side). - the indicator blinks yellow and the camera only beeps once when the shutter button is pressed halfway?

-Your subject is too close.
+Shoot the image within the effective flash range of approximately 30 cm - 4.0 m (1.0 - 13 ft.) at maximum wide angle (IIII side), and approximately 30 cm - 2.0 m (1.0 - 6.6 ft.) at maximum telephoto ([I] side). - the indicator blinks yellow and the camera only beeps once when the shutter button is pressed halfway? - Your subject is too close.
 Move about 50 cm (1.6 ft.) or more away from your subject.
-Press the shutter button again halfway, making sure the indicator does not blink yellow before taking the picture.

-• the screen turns off when you take an image?
+Press the shutter button again halfway, making sure the indicator does not blink yellow before taking the picture. - the screen turns off when you take an image?
 When flash recharging begins, the indicator may blink orange and the screen may turn off.
-When recharging ends, the screen turns on again.

-• the lamp lights?
+When recharging ends, the screen turns on again. - the lamp lights?